devsquad-cockpit/php/README.md

 ```

-## Testing if everything works
+## Testing

-By the end you're being able to send a fake exception to test connection
+You're able to send a fake error to the Cockpit as a test by running this command:

 ```php
 ./vendor/bin/cockpit test